Facebook pixel Visiting Hauteville | International Programs | Pepperdine University | Pepperdine Community Skip to main content

 IP Visitors Weekend Reservation

-IP Weekend Visitors are not currently accepted at the Château d'Hauteville due to university COVID19 regulations and space limitations.
+International Programs Student Weekend Visitors are not currently accepted at the Château d'Hauteville due to space limitations.

 Directions to the Château d'Hauteville

-These directions will guide you from the Geneva International Airport (GVA) to our campus at Hauteville.
+These directions will guide you from the Geneva International Airport (GVA) to the Hauteville Campus.

 We strongly recommend that you download the "SBB Mobile" app on your phone in advance (App Store or Google Play) so you can be aware of the train schedule.